Sign In Forgot Password

 The Oneg Project

 The Giving Committee launched the Oneg Project at the High Holidays services in 2019.
-This project aims to ensure that all onegs are provided for throughout the year.
+This project aims to ensure that all onegs are provided for throughout the year with some snacks.

 Learn more about the Oneg Project